Bradfield/algos/book/index.md

 a topic that rarely arises in practice, at all; instead, we spend more time walking you through interesting applications of tree and graph traversal algorithms.
 For this reason, we recommend that you work through the examples slowly, with an open REPL or text editor, verifying that you are absorbing the content so you can use these abstractions throughout your career.

-\* Just the beginning of our sense of humor.